StoneStepsInc/fit/README.md

     This option instructs `fit` to store EXIF values obtained from the Exiv2 library as JSON in the database.

+  * `-t`

+    Number of threads used for hashing and updating file information in the database.
+The default value is `4` threads.

+  * `-H`

+    Maxumum number of multi-buffer hash jobs being performed at the same time.
+Multi-buffer hashing takes advantage of processor instructions that apply the same operation against multiple sets of different data.
+The default value is `8` buffers.

+    Note that each multi-buffer hash job requires an open file handle, so the maximum number of simultaneously opened file handles may be exceded for some combinations of `-t` and `-H` options, which will be indicated by errors reporting that too many files are open.

 ## Scanning a File Tree

 Scanning a file tree without the `-v` option will record computed